 Now the question is, what cotton will make the real deal most SOFT cotton baby clothes for your little person?

 What is E.L.S. cotton (Extra Long Staple)?

 The length of the fibre has a significant influence on how soft baby clothes will be.
 The most commonly used Cotton is Upland cotton, also called Gossypium hirsutum.
 Upland cotton provides 90% of the cotton supply meeting the global needs for cotton.

-The length of this cotton fibre is approx 25 millimetres long; on the other hand, fibres of extra-long-staple cotton have a length from 34-44 millimetres.
+The length of this cotton fibre is approximately 25 millimetres long; on the other hand, fibres of extra-long-staple cotton have a length from 34 to 44 millimetres.
 Varieties of extra-long-staple Cotton include Egyptian Cotton, Pima cotton and Sea island cotton.

 These three varieties of cotton are also called Gossypium barbadense.
 This variety of cotton produces unusual long silky fibres which are perfect for making soft baby clothing.
-The length of the fibres differ slightly per the individual type, and the Egyptian cotton fibres are somewhat longer than the other two; however, the differences are small, and they all tree are extra-long-staple cotton.
+The fibres’ length differs slightly per the individual type, and the Egyptian cotton fibres are somewhat longer than the other two; however, the differences are small, and they all tree are extra-long-staple cotton.

-However the Gossypium Barbadense originate from Northwest Peru and South-West Equador, we now see this variety of cotton growing all across the globe.
-Nevertheless, the plant needs full sun to thrive, and the environment the plant is situated will have a direct influence on the quality of cotton it produces.
+However the Gossypium Barbadense originates from Northwest Peru and South-West Equador, we now see this variety of cotton growing worldwide.
+Nevertheless, the plant needs full sun to thrive, and the environment the plant is situated will directly influence the quality of cotton it produces.

 Extra long-staple Cotton like Egyptian, Sea Island and Pima Cotton is more expensive than regular cotton.
 However, the long fibres will give you a more durable and high-quality product and luxuriously soft cotton baby clothes.
-It is essential to know that the way cotton is harvest will directly influence the softness of the garments.
+It is essential to know how the cotton is harvest as this will directly influence the garments’ softness.

 Hand-picked cotton versus machine picked cotton